-Judge Rules Trump Administration Is ‘Within its Authority’ to Separate Families Stopped at the Mexico Border
+Judge Rules Trump Administration Is ‘Within Its Authority’ to Separate Families at Mexico Border

 The judge later ordered the administration to identify more than 1,500 additional children who were separated earlier in Trump’s presidency, starting in July 2017.
 The government is providing information to the ACLU, which, in some cases, has volunteers going door to door in Guatemala.

-The ACLU said it was considering its next move, while welcoming the requirement for rapid DNA tests.
+The ACLU said it was considering its next move.

 “The court strongly reaffirmed that the Trump administration bears the burden if it attempts to separate families based on an accusation that the adult is not the child’s parent,” said ACLU attorney Lee Gelernt.
 “We are evaluating the decision to determine next steps on how to ensure that children are not separated from their parents based on minor infractions.”